-- The bounding rectangle is computable from the grid origin, grid point spacing, and the number of points in each direction - Grid position uncertainties may be available from the ONA's metadata; otherwise they must be calculated - Speed and direction uncertainties, if specified as a single value for the grid, may be available from the HO; otherwise they must be calculated
+- The bounding rectangle is computable from either the distribution of stations or nodes, or from grid parameters - Position uncertainties may be available from the HO's metadata; otherwise they must be calculated - Speed and direction uncertainties, if specified as a single value for the dataset,

-7.2.2 Surface Current Data
+7.2.2.
+Surface Current Data

-Observational currents and astronomical tidal current predictions at a single location and gridded forecast data will have the same S-111 format.
+Observational currents and astronomical tidal current predictions at a single location and gridded forecast data must be reformatted to fit the S-111 standard.
 The following may require additional processing:

-- Current level values are often available in the modeled data grid points, but for observational data such as for moored current meters they may referenced to the bottom and therefor require re-referencing to a vertical datum. - If a land mask array is included, the mask value is substituted into the gridded values as appropriate. - Time stamps, if given in local time, must be converted to UTC.
+- Current depth level values (relative to a vertical datum) are often available in the modeled data grid points, but for observational data such as for moored current meters they may be referenced to the bottom and therefor require re-referencing to a vertical datum. - For gridded data, if a land mask array is included, the mask value is substituted into the gridded values as appropriate. - Time stamps, if given in local time, must be converted to UTC.